 All that remains to be shown is that pinning always happens in Ω_1 .
 Each EO-Eq-4-block splits into some number of connected components in Ω_1 .
-If any component contains a cycle (which must alternate between \neq_2 , which are the newly created ones from the E_k -blocks of arity 4, and EXACTONE_d signatures for $d \geq 3$), then any edges not in the cycle but incident to some vertex in the cycle is pinned to 0.
-Moreover such edges must exist, for EXACTONE_d signatures in the cycle are of arity at least 3.
-Note that the cycle has even length, and there are exactly two satisfying assignments, which assign exactly one 0 and one 1 to the two cycle edges incident to each EXACTONE_d signature.
-This produces pinned edges.
+Suppose some component contains a cycle.
+Such a cycle must alternate between \neq_2 (these are the newly created ones from splitting the E_k -blocks of arity 4) and EXACTONE_d signatures for $d \ge 3$ (the cycle may involve only one EXACTONE_d and one \neq_2 , in which case the cycle has length 2).
+Each cycle has even length (as each copy of \neq_2 takes length 2), and there are exactly two potential satisfying assignments, which assign exactly one 0 and one 1 to the two cycle edges incident to each EXACTONE_d signature.
+Then any edge not on the cycle but incident to some vertex in the cycle is pinned to 0.
+Such edges must exist, for EXACTONE_d signatures in the cycle are of arity at least 3.
+Thus we have found pinned edges.

-Hence we may assume there are no cycles in these components, and every such component forms a tree, whose vertices are EXACTONE functions and edges are \neq_2 's.
-Suppose there are $n \geq 2$ vertices in such a tree.
-As discussed in item 1 above, the whole tree is an EXACTONE_t function for some arity t.
-Since each vertex in the tree has degree at least 3, $t \geq 3n - 2(n-1) = n + 2 \geq 4$.
+Hence we may assume there are no cycles in these components, and every such component forms a tree.
+We can view this tree as a tree on vertices labeled by \mathcal{EO} functions and edges by \neq_2 's.
+Since we have at least one copy of \neq_2 in each component, and it does not form a loop on an \mathcal{EO} signature, the tree has $n \ge 2$ vertices, and n-1 edges.
+Similar to the discussion in item 1 above for connecting two \mathcal{EO} functions EXACTONE_d and EXACTONE_l by a single \neq_2 , the whole tree is an EXACTONE_t function for some arity t.
+Since each vertex in the tree has degree at least 3, the arity $t \ge 3n - 2(n-1) = n + 2 \ge 4$.
 We replace these components by EXACTONE_t's.

-Thus, each connected component in the graph underlying Ω_1 is a planar bipartite graph with E_k -blocks of arity at least 6 on one side and EXACTONE_d signatures of arity at least 3 on the other.
-By Lemma 7.6, no component is simple, which means that there are parallel edges between some E_k -block and some EXACTONE_d signature.
+Thus, each connected component in the graph underlying Ω_1 is a planar bipartite graph with E_k -blocks of arity at least 6 on the one side and \mathcal{EO} signatures on the other.
+By Lemma 7.6, no component is simple, which means that there are parallel edges between some E_k -block and some \mathcal{EO} signature.
 As discussed earlier, there must exist some pinned edge, and we can find a pinned edge with a known value in polynomial time.
-This finishes the proof. \Box
+This finishes the proof.